fableh/azubi_train_2018/exercise3/README.md

 <img src="./img/SAP_WEB_IDE.PNG" alt="create device" width="80%">

 Please talke 5 minutes and familarize with the SAP Web IDE.
-Afterwards, please open the preferences by clicking on the following symbol on the left naviagtion panel and verify that the IoT Application Enablement Feature is enabled:
+Afterwards, please open the preferences by clicking on the following symbol on the left naviagtion panel.
+Verify that the IoT Application Enablement Feature is enabled:

 <img src="./img/IOT_AE_FEATURE.PNG" alt="create device" width="80%">